rien333/numbersense-vae/thesis/README.md

-Some simplicity of the dataset used by Stoianov and Zorzi (2012) is due their use of the relatively computationally expensive restricted boltzmann machine ([**???**]{.citeproc-not-found data-reference-id="goodfellow2016deep"}).
+Some simplicity of the dataset used by Stoianov and Zorzi (2012) is due their use of the relatively computationally expensive restricted boltzmann machine (Goodfellow et al. 2016, vol. 1, chap.
+20).
 Given developments in generative algorithms and the availablity of more computational power, we will therefore opt for a different algorithmic approach (as discussed in the introduction) that will hopefully scale better to natural images.

 Salient Object Subitizing Dataset
 ---------------------------------